Coffin Texts

-The Coffin Texts are a collection of ancient Egyptian funerary spells written on coffins beginning in the First Intermediate Period.
+The Coffin Texts are a collection of ancient Egyptian funerary spells written on Ancient Egyptian coffins beginning in the First Intermediate Period.
 They are partially derived from the earlier Pyramid Texts, reserved for royal use only, but contain substantial new material related to everyday desires, indicating a new target audience of common people.
 Coffin texts are dated back to 2100 BCE.
 Ordinary Egyptians who could afford a coffin had access to these funerary spells and the pharaoh no longer had exclusive rights to an afterlife.

 As the modern name of this collection of some 1,185 spells implies, they were mostly inscribed on Middle Kingdom coffins.
 They were also sometimes written on tomb walls, stelae, canopic chests, papyri and mummy masks.
 Due to the limited writing surfaces of some of these objects, the spells were often abbreviated, giving rise to long and short versions, some of which were later copied in the Book of the Dead.